 Instead, allow yourself to have a cheat meal here and there depending on how far you are from your goals.

-For example, if you have 100lbs to lose, the more cheat meals you have, the longer it’ll take to reach your weight loss goal.
+For example, if you have 100 pounds to lose, the more cheat meals you have, the longer it’ll take to reach your weight loss goal.

-Conversely, if you are already close to your desired weight and you’re on the ketogenic diet to feel good and maintain stable energy systems, you can get by with more frequent cheat meals.
+Conversely, if you are already close to your desired weight and you’re on the ketogenic diet to feel good and maintain stable energy, you can get by with more frequent cheat meals.

 This is a misunderstanding and can be counterproductive toward your fat loss goals.
 Your body needs energy and doesn’t burn fat exclusively.

-You may lose weight training fasted, but may also lose lean body mass in the long term.
+You may lose weight training fasted, but may also lose lean body mass in the long run.

 Just because you’re producing ketones doesn’t mean you’re losing weight.
 Overeating will hurt your training efforts and physical goals like fat loss and muscle gain.